-More than three-quarters of people ages 50 and older want to continue living in their homes as long as possible.
-But it’s not always easy.
-Many retirees live on fixed incomes that can make it difficult to pay for the rising cost of living and for major expenses such as medical care.
+More than three-quarters of people 50 and older want to continue living in their homes as long as possible.
+That’s not always easy.
+Many retirees live on a fixed income, which can make it difficult to afford the rising cost of living — let alone handle major expenses such as medical care.

 While many older homeowners are strapped for cash, they often are “house rich” at the same time.
-Nearly 80% of adults 65 and older own their homes, and such homeowners have on average $143,000 in equity,which is the difference between what their home is worth and what they owe on it.
+Nearly 80% of adults 65 and older own their homes, and such homeowners have on average $143,000 in home equity.

 What Is a Reverse Mortgage?

-A reverse mortgage is a loan that qualified older homeowners can use to borrow a portion of their home’s equity while continuing to live in it.
-Instead of the homeowner paying the lender and reducing the principal owed, the lender pays the homeowner and increases the principal owed.
+A reverse mortgage is a loan that lets older homeowners borrow their home’s equity while continuing to live in it.
+Instead of paying the lender and reducing the mortgage principal owed, the lender pays you and increases the principal owed.

-The most common type of reverse mortgage is a home equity conversion mortgage, which is available only through lenders approved by the Federal Housing Administration to homeowners ages 62 and older.
+The most common type of reverse mortgage is a home equity conversion mortgage, which is insured by the Federal Housing Administration and available through private lenders to homeowners 62 and older.

-The money that’s paid out in a reverse mortgage is usually tax-free, and has no effect on the homeowner’s status with benefits such as Medicare or Social Security.
+The money that’s paid out in a reverse mortgage usually is tax-free, and does not affect your eligibility for Medicare or Social Security benefits.
 The borrowed money can be disbursed as a lump sum, a monthly payment, a line of credit, or a combination of those options.

 Over time, the principal on a reverse mortgage will increase and accrue interest.
-The loan must be repaid when the borrower no longer lives in the home — usually because they’ve moved out, sold the home, or died.
-The borrower, or their family or estate, often will sell the home to repay the principal on the reverse mortgage.
+The loan must be repaid when you no longer live in the home — usually because you’ve moved out, sold the home, or died.
+Typically, the owner or their heirs sell the home and use the proceeds to repay the principal on the reverse mortgage.

 What Is a Cash-Out Refinance?

 For example, if you owe $120,000 on your mortgage and your home is worth $250,000, you could refinance with a new mortgage for $200,000.
-After paying off the original loan, you would have $80,000 to use as you like.
-The entire amount is repaid as part of the new mortgage.
+After paying off the original loan, you would have $80,000 in cash to use as you like, and retain $50,000 in equity.
+The cash you borrow is repaid as part of the new mortgage.

 How much equity you can borrow with a cash-out refinance depends on the lender’s terms, your home’s loan-to-value ratio, and your credit score.